iot49/iot49.org/docs/ide/install.md

 Two options for installing *ide49*:

-1. **Quick install:** Download the operating system to the SD card, wait for the app to download and start using it.
-It's really that simple.
+1. **[Quick install](#quick-install):** Download the operating system to the SD card, wait for the app to download and start using it.
+It's that simple.
 Even updates are automated.
-2. **Custom installation:** Install from gitbub sources.
+2. **[Custom installation](#custom-install):** Install from gitbub sources.
 Gives complete control - you can modify everything you like, e.g. add additional Docker services - right from within *ide49*.
 For this option you need a free account on [balena.io](https://www.balena.io/) (no credit card needed).

-*Disclosure:* I have no affiliation with Balena except using their software and infrastructure, for free.
+*Disclosure:* I have no affiliation with Balena except using their software and infrastructure -  for free.

 Jump to the appropriate section in the documentation to start the installation.